 The Sopranos & Mental Health: A Survey of 10 Complex Characters

-Sometimes, a picture’s worth a thousand words.
-Speaking of worth, when it comes to The Sopranos, nearly everything has a price.
+When it comes to The Sopranos, nearly everything has a price.
 Whether it’s the awarding of no-show jobs, a sapphire diamond ring, or money you’re taxed from breaking the rules, you can solve almost everything if you’ve got enough cash.
 That is, except those intangibles like happiness or fulfillment.
 While it may seem cliché, these lessons are among the tougher parts of The Sopranos.
-So, while I’m here in philosophical mode, I figured I’d dive a bit more into some of my thoughts on The Sopranos and mental health.
+So, while I’m here, I figured I’d dive a bit more into some of my thoughts on The Sopranos and mental health.

 Tony Soprano Just Feels Like The Sad Clown

 First, I turn to the big man himself: Anthony “Tony” Soprano.
 Lover of ziti, f**in, and f**in Ziti (credit to Brett Martin for that one).
-Things Tony Soprano doesn’t love so much?
-Panic attacks, psychiatry, and being hit with flying London Broils.
+What about those things that Tony Soprano doesn’t love so much?
+Panic attacks, psychiatry, or being hit with flying London Broils.
 I guess you could add getting shot by your uncle to that list, too.

 In any case, I think the larger Tony question boils down to this: Was Tony a product of his environment, or would he have been drawn to antisocial activity regardless of Johnny Boy’s career?
 In a more acute sense, did Tony go to therapy just to chat with an attractive woman and learn how to be a more effective boss?
 Or was Tony genuinely trying to reflect on his behavior and grow as a person?
 I think it’s hard to say.
 As with many other things in life, maybe the answer is both.
-What we do know is that Tony Soprano more often than not felt like the sad clown, more full of agita than anything else.
+What we do know is that Tony Soprano most often was full of agita more than anything else.

 Next, it took no time at all for The Sopranos to put Christopher Moltisanti’s lack of enthusiasm for life on full display.
 In fact, in the Pilot, when Christopher finally “took action” for the business (Triborough Towers), he expected immediate recognition.
 As the season developed, Christopher’s discontent became more apparent, culminating in a couple of short heart-to-hearts with Tony & Paulie.